What you’ll need for the audition

 Where can I find a monologue?

-Here are some bookshops you might want to take a look in:
+If you are in London here are some bookshops you might want to take a look in:

 Foyles: Charing Cross Rd